idelfonsog2/idelfonsog2.github.io/README.md

 - automation of certificate management
 - build configuration files

-The above is no longer a topic of discussion...
-It's a prerequisite.
+The above is no longer a topic of discussion... **It's a prerequisite**.

 - We don't need it at the moment, we can do it manually
 - Isn't too much? it's a single app
 - We can do all the testing in one environment

-**Disclaimer** If you or your team is already working or starting a software application project then I'm assuming it's a serious project.
-Otherwise, I'm assuming you are testing a new API and the application does not generate revenue or reduce cost in any way.
+> **Disclaimer** If you or your team is already working or starting a software application project then I'm assuming it's a serious project.
+Otherwise, I'm assuming you are testing a new API and the application does not generate any revenue or cuts down on cost in any way.

-A pipeline prevents your team members from staring at the screen as the app builds.
-I will present the intricacies and myths about this in another short article.
+A pipeline prevents anyone questioning what was done to create the build.
+Not just logic code can affect your app but what configurations you are injecting will definitely impact it the most.
 The pipeline is so important in mobile that even Apple created one, [XCode Cloud](https://developer.apple.com/xcode-cloud/) 👩‍💻 ☁️

-Profiles, certificates, and tokens are interchangeable terms.
+Profiles, certificates, and tokens are interchangeable terms, but they are very different.
 I will refer to them as certs.
-The team will benefit from those if there were to use the same ones that every other developer has.
-For that, I have one word [fastlane](https://docs.fastlane.tools/actions/match/#match) 🚇

-Some configurations are better done at a higher level and other ones at a lower level.
-For example, API URLs and which distribution method to use, depending on the organization and tools available.
+The team will benefit from having the same downloading the same certs.
+Otherwise, everybody is creating confusion and not being organize enough.
+A tip to prevent the previous, use [fastlane](https://docs.fastlane.tools/actions/match/#match) 🚇 Teams at many companies including Google are using it.

 *Extra* **DevOps** is and is not: a methodology, a single piece of a software tool, a specific role/task.